 - The ongoing need for supervision: Digital operations, like their human counterparts, require supervision: Once the first robot is operational, the need for supervision is ongoing.
 Supervision involves managing work queues, schedules, execution rules and support, as well as end-to-end visibility for robots, real-time rolling views of robot activity, and clean separation of automation from control and scheduling.
 Any RPA implementation must take account of the requirement for this new capability and its integration into the existing operating model.

 - Loss of institutional knowledge: Human process knowledge is an undervalued commodity, and once it is programmed into the robot, much of it disappears.
-With people now gone, the organisation is at risk should the need for this knowledge ever reemerge.
+With people now gone, the organization is at risk should the need for this knowledge ever reemerge.
 Governance which includes process documentation and audit trails for decisions made must fill that gap.

 -Tony Abel, Managing Director, Protiviti

 - Maintenance costs: Robots must be maintained.
 Although, by design, robots are resilient (at least to some extent), enterprises should not underestimate the need for adaptive maintenance and its associated cost, which can dilute anticipated ROI.
-RPA vendors are investing in process analytics and are better recognising problems and adjusting automatically.
+RPA vendors are investing in process analytics and are better recognizing problems and adjusting automatically.
 However, until this process is fully developed and deployed, maintenance costs will remain a challenge.

 When performed well, the power of RPA is impressive, as are the results it generates.
 In order to fully reap the benefits of RPA, however, enterprises must implement it strategically and carefully manage the investment of resources in both RPA development and ongoing operation.
-Strategic application requires developing strong business cases, progressing from simple to complex processes, and implementing RPA as part of a general process improvement and integrating it into the organisation’s overall technology approach.
+Strategic application requires developing strong business cases, progressing from simple to complex processes, and implementing RPA as part of a general process improvement and integrating it into the organization’s overall technology approach.

 Furthermore, firms should adopt RPA with the goal of becoming more agile and, in implementing RPA incrementally, should cultivate in-house talent to maintain and expand it, as well as carefully plan which processes should be part of the initial implementation and identify other processes that are candidates for subsequent adoption of RPA.
 It also is critical to approach RPA implementation with an agile mindset and not treat it akin to a documentation-heavy software-development process.
-In addition, the organisation should secure buy-in not only from the IT and cybersecurity functions, but also from business-line managers, who may resist RPA because they view it as a hindrance to their work rather than a benefit, and the entire workforce, which may perceive RPA as a threat to job security.
+In addition, the organization should secure buy-in not only from the IT and cybersecurity functions, but also from business-line managers, who may resist RPA because they view it as a hindrance to their work rather than a benefit, and the entire workforce, which may perceive RPA as a threat to job security.

-Finally, organisations must provide resources for ongoing supervision and maintenance of RPA and consider the implications of the loss of institutional knowledge and elimination of a source of entry-level training when automation supersedes manual processes.
+Finally, organizations must provide resources for ongoing supervision and maintenance of RPA and consider the implications of the loss of institutional knowledge and elimination of a source of entry-level training when automation supersedes manual processes.

-When organisations anticipate and strategically address these factors, they will overcome the challenges of RPA implementation, resulting in the streamlining and simplifying of processes and strategic reallocation of human resources to take on more qualitative, sophisticated responsibilities.
+When organizations anticipate and strategically address these factors, they will overcome the challenges of RPA implementation, resulting in the streamlining and simplifying of processes and strategic reallocation of human resources to take on more qualitative, sophisticated responsibilities.

-Ultimately, we believe organisations can gain substantial benefits from the use of RPA, even if they do not address every one of the issues we have identified in this paper.
+Ultimately, we believe organizations can gain substantial benefits from the use of RPA, even if they do not address every one of the issues we have identified in this paper.
 However, we believe their results will be more impressive if they take these additional steps.